 WHAT ARE THE OFFICE HOURS?

 The Central Permitting Office is open from 8:00 AM to 5:00 PM Monday through Friday.
 Field Inspectors are typically available in the office from 8:00 until 8:30 AM each morning.

 WHAT STEPS ARE REQUIRED TO OBTAIN A BUILDING PERMIT?

 The typical permitting process requires input from several County departments before a building permit can be issued.
 While not all applications follow the same path, generally the following steps can be expected.

 For New Residential Permits:

 The Alamance County Planning Department (570-4052), located in the same building as the Central Permitting Office, will identify the property to be improved and enter your parcel into our database.
 (If you are located within a municipality, go to your town’s Planning Department first.)

 If the property is not served by municipal utilities, the Environmental Health Department can determine if there is a suitable site for a well and septic system.
 You will need to submit a soil evaluation application to the Environmental Health Department and make arrangements for site visit.
-Once the soil evaluation is completed and approved, depending on your development situation, you will be instructed by the EHD to contact the County’s GIS Mapping Specialist, Ricky Hall (570-4085) where you will be assigned an address for your parcel.
+Once the soil evaluation is completed and approved, depending on your development situation, you will be instructed by the EHD to contact the County’s GIS Mapping Specialist, Katie Harper (570-4085) where you will be assigned an address for your parcel.
 Once an address is established, EHD will issue you an Authorization to Construct permit, allowing installation of a well and septic system.